Please note that this page is automatically translated.

 Medium

-• When opening future stores, we will take into consideration physical risks and consider measures such as postponing opening stores in areas assessed to be high risk.
+• When opening stores in the future, we will take physical risks into consideration and consider measures such as postponing opening stores in areas that are assessed as being at high risk.

-Risk of procurement becoming difficult or increasing costs due to damage to suppliers’ fishing facilities, etc.
+Risk of procurement becoming difficult or increasing procurement costs due to damage to suppliers’ fishing facilities, etc.

 Small